Jazzkid0/NickAllStarBrawl_RemapAHK/README.md

 # NickAllStarBrawl_RemapAHK
-A simple AHK file to remap the keyboard input for Nickelodeon All-Star Brawl
+A simple file to remap the keyboard input for Nickelodeon All-Star Brawl

+There's also a hand-swapped .exe version for people who just want to use WSAD and Box style controls.
+It's got movement on WSAD and the standard layout (qwe/asd) put on the right hand as (uio/jkl)

+Usage:

+Run the script to swap your keys
+Close the script in the taskbar or task manager to make your keys normal again

-Edit the key written on the left of the two semicolons (::) in order to change what the input is remapped to.
+Edit the key written on the left of the two semicolons (::) in order to change what the input is remapped to, and remember to save your ahk file before running again.

 Notes: